bawdeveloppement/xle/README.md

 ## Objectives
 **Love2D-ECS** will provides to game developer...
-- fast and ease development when working with complex code inheritances (based on OOP paradigm);
+- fast and ease development when working with complex code inheritance (based on OOP paradigm);
 - simple deployment of objects' structures with JSON data format;
 - ECS interpreter to allows full-control of objects during runtime; and
 - better integration of ECS pattern into LÖVE game engine.